desaiashu/maya/README.md

 #### Backlog

+- Store which model sent which message (maybe in a separate "log" db?)
 - Adjust reading speed in user profile
 - Toggle for streaming vs replying
 - Reduce space for new lines